Bianca Froese-Acquaye

-Bianca Froese-Acquaye is an artist, author and painter.
+Bianca Froese-Acquaye is a painter, photographer, producer, vocalist, and author.
 She is the manager of the band Tangerine Dream.

 She performed vocals on the 2002 Tangerine Dream album Inferno.

 She is the co-author of Edgar Froese's autobiography Force Majeure.
 Bianca Froese-Acquaye co-produced the TV-documentary Tangerine Dream: Sound from Another World and the longer cine version Revolution of Sound: Tangerine Dream, directed by Margarete Kreuzer.

 The 2014 Grand Theft Auto V soundtrack album The Cinematographic Score — GTA 5 was composed and produced by Edgar Froese, while Bianca Froese-Acquaye provided the cover art and acted as executive producer.

 Personal life

 Froese-Acquaye is of mixed German and Ghanaian descent.